C. Leon King High School

-C. Leon King High School is a public high school named in honor of C. Leon King, a member of the Hillsborough County Board of Public Instruction for 18 years.
-It opened in 1960 with 58 faculty members and 960 students.
-It is located at 6815 North 56th Street in Tampa, Florida, United States.
+C. Leon King High School is a public high school named in Tampa, Florida.

 King High School, a part of Hillsborough County Public Schools, is a traditional/hybrid magnet school.
 It has one of five International Baccalaureate programs in Hillsborough County, Florida.
 The IB program of King began in July 1994.
 98% percent of IB seniors earned the IB Diploma in 2014—one of the highest rates in the United States.
 For the 2010–2011 school year, King High School received an A grade in education overall.
 As of 2017, King High has been rated a "B."

 Its student population was 1,889 in 2014–15, and the attendance rate was 92% in 2005.